Mohsin Zaidi (author)

-Mohsin Zaidi is a best-selling author, keynote speaker and management consultant, based in New York.
-His first book, published by Penguin, was the 2020 coming of age memoir A Dutiful Boy about growing up gay in a Muslim household in Britain.
+Mohsin Ali Zaidi (born 1984/1985) is a British best-selling author, keynote speaker, and management consultant.
+His debut book, published by Penguin, was the 2020 coming of age memoir A Dutiful Boy about growing up gay in a Muslim household in Britain.
 It won the Polari First Book Prize and the LAMBDA Literary Award for gay memoir/biography in 2021.

-Education
+Early life and education

-He studied at Kelmscott, a comprehensive school in Walthamstow, before completing his A-levels at Ilford County High School and then going on to complete his BA Law with European Legal Studies in 2007 at Keble College, Oxford, and the Legal Practice Course at the College of Law, London.
+Zaidi was born to Pakistani Shia Muslim parents and grew up in Walthamstow, East London.
+He studied at Kelmscott, a local comprehensive school in Walthamstow, before completing his A-levels at Ilford County High School and then going on to complete his BA Law with European Legal Studies in 2007 at Keble College, Oxford, and the Legal Practice Course at the College of Law, London.

 Career

 Legal

 In 2009, Zaidi passed the New York State Bar, qualifying as a New York attorney.
 Following his graduation from Oxford University, he spent four years as a solicitor in the dispute resolution department of Linklaters LLP before working as a judicial assistant for almost a year from September 2013 to Lord Wilson of Culworth and Lord Sumption at the Supreme Court of the United Kingdom.
 He also previously worked at a UN War Crimes Tribunal in The Hague.
-In 2015, he transferred to the Bar and practised as a criminal barrister at 6 King's Bench Walk.
+In 2015, he transferred to the Bar and practiced as a criminal barrister at 6 King's Bench Walk.
 In 2021, he left 6KBW and joined the strategic advisory firm Hakluyt as a management consultant.

 Writing

 Named one of the best books of the year by The Guardian, GQ, The NewStatesman and Attitude, A Dutiful Boy was published in 2020 by Penguin.
-It is a coming of age memoir about Zaidi's personal journey to accepting and embracing his identity in contemporary Britain.
-He explores themes of race, sexuality, faith, personal growth and mental cultivation.
-At the time of its publication, the book was described by The Guardian as utterly compelling, and The Times said it's a book that will save lives.
-Zaidi received praise from Lord Michael Cashman, describing it as a page turner that sparks with humanity and hope.
+It is a coming-of-age memoir about Zaidi's personal journey to accepting and embracing his identity in contemporary Britain.
+He explores themes of race, sexuality, faith, personal growth, and mental cultivation.
+At the time of its publication, the book was described by The Guardian as "utterly compelling", and The Times called it a book that will save lives.
+Zaidi received praise from Lord Michael Cashman, describing it as a page-turner that sparks with humanity and hope.
 In 2021, the book won the Polari First Book Prize as well as the Lambda Literary Award for gay memoir/biography.